-Analysis of the Scales
+Analysis of the scales

+Separate data are presented for adult learners at fouryear and two-year institutions.
 The best place to begin is by looking at the big picture and understanding the areas on campus that matter most to adult learners.
-The following table summarizes the importance, satisfaction, and performance gap findings for the 8 scales on the Adult Learner Inventory.
+The following table summarizes the importance, satisfaction, and performance gap findings for the eight scales on the Adult Learner Inventory.
 They are listed in order of importance.

-2008 Scales: Adult Learner Inventory: Four-Year College and University
+2011 Scales: Adult Learner Inventory: Four-Year College and University Version